 By Marcus Fernandez

 If you ride a motorcycle, you could not ask for a better place than Florida to do it.
 Its near-perfect weather and popular attractions explain why it ranks as the second-most popular state based on its more than 645,000 registered motorcycles.
 Whether you live in Florida or are driving through, you need to know and obey laws that apply specifically to motorcycle riders.
-Here are ten motorcycle laws in Florida that all drivers should know.
+Here are ten motorcycle laws in Florida that we, as motorcycle accident attorneys, believe all drivers should know.

 1. You Must Have a Motorcycle Endorsement